rs/zerolog/README.md

 The uber's [zap](https://godoc.org/go.uber.org/zap) library pioneered this approach.
 Zerolog is taking this concept to the next level with simpler to use API and even better performance.

 To keep the code base and the API simple, zerolog focuses on JSON logging only.
-Pretty logging on the console is made possible using the provided (but slower) `zerolog.ConsoleWriter`.
+Pretty logging on the console is made possible using the provided (but inefficient) `zerolog.ConsoleWriter`.

 ![](pretty.png)